Quantum spin van der Pol oscillator -- a spin-based limit-cycle oscillator exhibiting quantum synchronization: Introduction

-The classical van der Pol (vdP) oscillator, originally proposed in the 1920s for analyzing nonlinear oscillations in triode circuits \cite{van1927vii}, stands as a paradigmatic model of limit-cycle oscillators.
-It has been used to describe self-sustained oscillations in various systems, such as heartbeats \cite{van1928lxxii}, neuronal oscillators \cite{fitzhugh1961impulses}, and electrical oscillators \cite{nagumo1962active}.

-Recently, the quantum van der Pol oscillator \cite{lee2013quantum}, which we call the {\it quantum optical vdP oscillator} hereafter, was proposed as a prototypical model of quantum limit-cycle oscillators in optical systems; it describes a harmonic oscillator coupled with two types of dissipation, i.e., single-photon gain and two-photon loss, which are quantum analogs of the negative damping and nonlinear damping in the classical vdP oscillator, respectively \footnote{The quantum optical vdP oscillator has also been referred to as the quantum Stuart-Landau oscillator recently because the system in the classical limit is the classical Stuart-Landau oscillator, which is a normal form of the supercritical Hopf bifurcation and slightly different from the classical vdP oscillator.
-See Supplemental Material at [URL will be inserted by the publisher] for a detailed discussion.}.
+The classical van der Pol (vdP) oscillator, originally proposed for analyzing nonlinear oscillations in triode circuits \cite{van1927vii}, stands as a paradigmatic model of limit-cycle oscillators.
+Recently, the quantum van der Pol oscillator \cite{lee2013quantum}, which we call the {\it quantum optical vdP oscillator} hereafter, was proposed as a prototypical model of quantum limit-cycle oscillators in optical systems; it describes a harmonic oscillator coupled with two types of dissipation, i.e., single-photon gain and two-photon loss, which are quantum analogs of the negative damping and nonlinear damping in the classical vdP oscillator, respectively.
 Using the quantum optical vdP oscillator, novel features of quantum synchronization have been investigated theoretically, e.g., entrainment by a harmonic drive \cite{lee2013quantum, walter2014quantum} and by squeezing \cite{sonar2018squeezing}, multiple phase locking in the strong quantum regime \cite{lorch2016genuine}, mutual synchronization \cite{lee2014entanglement, walter2015quantum}, and effects of quantum measurements \cite{es2020synchronization}.